Bukama/JavaEETestcontainerTry/README.md

 * The application schema with main test data should be inside the container image so test preparation

 **Further requirements**:
-* Database uses synonms to be stage independet
+* Database uses synonyms to be stage independent

 # Others